Faux Leather Earrings: Stacked Marquise

 Gather necessary earring components and tools to finish your diy faux leather earrings.

 It doesn’t take much to put together earrings.
 You either need a couple of pairs of pliers or a jump ring tool and one pair of pliers.
-You can get the two tools below along with a full kit of earring hooks and jump rings AND sheets of faux leather in this inexpensive DIY earring kit on Amazon, making it the perfect starter set.
+You can get the two tools below along with a full kit of earring hooks and jump rings on Amazon.
+It is the perfect starter set.
 Great for you if you’re getting started and a great gift for anyone that likes to DIY.

 Open the jump ring.